Support for Research and Practice

 Graduate Commons Grant

 The Graduate Commons Grant is a competitive annual grant program that supports creative open-ended explorations and goal-oriented projects.
-An internal committee chaired by the Director of Graduate Studies will review proposals and determine recipients and final award amounts.
+A committee (chaired by the Director of Graduate Studies) will review proposals and determine recipients and final award amounts.

 Important Dates: